DeloitteDigitalUK/kubernetes-training/docs/part-2-core-workloads.md

 ### Rolling deployments

 By default, Kubernetes performs rolling updates whenever a change is required to an application managed by the Deployment controller.
 This has a number of advantages including eliminating downtime and phasing the introduction of new versions of your application.
 The rolling update strategy can be customised to meet a number of different scenarios.

+The `strategy` section within the Deployment object `spec` controls this behaviour.

 > See the [official documentation](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) for a full explanation.